 Page 1 of 5

-Skype's SMS service and its API and this opens up all sorts of possibilities for your own applications.
+Skype's SMS service and its API open up all sorts of possibilities for your own applications.

 If you do want to implement the same ideas using the full API then read Recording Skype.